ConorDavison/my_national_trust_app/README.md

 * For the app not to be contained to just Northern Ireland.
 * An interactive blog or newsletter.
 * The ability for users to 'favourite' the sites they enjoyed most.
+* A checklist of sites that have been visited that specific user
+* a seperate list for all user visits and another list for a specific users planned visits.

 ### Structure
 * Top level -